eyigitba/EMTFAnalyzer/README.md

 In the `test` directory are where the crab configurations and PSets are for the jobs.

+## Code
+The EMTFAnalyzer analyzes EDM collections and dumps them into flat ntuples.
+It also makes links between EMTFTracks and EMTFHits through indices.
+The EMTFAnalyzer was updated by Sven to take into account GEM hits from GE1/1 for Run-3.
+And it was also updated for Run-3 CSC trigger primitives when the CCLUT algorithm is set in OTMBs and/or TMBs.

 ## Steps for Generating NTuples
 1.)
 The first step to generating NTuples for BDT Training is to generate a MC sample.
 This is done using `NTupleMaker/test/crab_SingleMuFlatOneOverPt1To1000GeV_GEN_SIM.py` which will get saved to EOS - this step is only the generation and simuluation of the MC.